SCENE 01 / HELICOPTER FILMING

 Gyro-stabilised aerials across Zhangjiajie, Huangshan and the Bund

-Here is the layout.
-Helicopter filming in China delivers the payload, altitude range and flight endurance that drone work cannot match.
-Key for extended takes over the sandstone pillars of Zhangjiajie that inspired Avatar's Pandora, the granite peaks and sea-of-clouds at Huangshan, the Shanghai skyline traced along the Huangpu River, the Hainan tropical coastline and the tea-terrace landscapes across Yunnan and Fujian.
+Helicopter filming in China carries more weight, flies higher, and lasts longer in the air than drone work.
+It shines on long takes over the sandstone pillars of Zhangjiajie that inspired Avatar's Pandora.
+The same reach suits the granite peaks and sea-of-clouds at Huangshan, the Shanghai skyline along the Huangpu River, the Hainan tropical coastline, and the tea-terrace landscapes of Yunnan and Fujian.

-Here is how this works in practice.
-We set up aircraft and pilots through CAAC Part 91 and Part 135 certified rotary operators including Reignwood Helicopters in Beijing and Shanghai Eastern General Aviation, with gyro-stabilised Cineflex Elite and Shotover F1/K1 mounts imported per-project carrying ARRI Alexa Mini LF, RED V-Raptor and Sony Venice 2 cinema packages on long-range zoom glass.
-Chinese aerial DPs flown on Frant Gwo's Wandering Earth I and II, Zhang Yimou's The Great Wall with ILM and the Three-Body Problem unit work anchor the operator pool, with aviation insurance, NOTAMs and air-to-ground communication managed from start to finish.
+We source aircraft and pilots through CAAC Part 91 and Part 135 certified rotary operators, including Reignwood Helicopters in Beijing and Shanghai Eastern General Aviation.
+Gyro-stabilised Cineflex Elite and Shotover F1/K1 mounts are imported per project.
+They carry ARRI Alexa Mini LF, RED V-Raptor, and Sony Venice 2 cinema packages on long-range zoom glass.
+The operator pool draws on Chinese aerial DPs who flew on Frant Gwo's Wandering Earth I and II, Zhang Yimou's The Great Wall with ILM, and the Three-Body Problem unit.
+We manage aviation insurance, NOTAMs, and air-to-ground communication from start to finish.

-Here is how the work shapes up.
-The picture on the ground is more specific.
-Real-time video downlink lets directors frame from the ground while pilots and aerial DPs execute precise moves overhead.
-Helicopter selection ranges from agile AS350 and Bell 407 platforms for tight Zhangjiajie and Huangshan work through to twin-engine AgustaWestland AW139 and Sikorsky aircraft for extended endurance over the Tibetan plateau and the Hainan coastline.
+A live video downlink lets directors frame from the ground while pilots and aerial DPs fly precise moves overhead.
+Aircraft choice spans a wide range.
+Agile AS350 and Bell 407 platforms suit tight work over Zhangjiajie and Huangshan.
+Twin-engine AgustaWestland AW139 and Sikorsky aircraft give the long endurance needed over the Tibetan plateau and the Hainan coastline.

-Here is how it adds up.
-Chinese airspace authorisation is the single largest factor in a successful helicopter shoot.
-Our team handles the CAAC Part 91 and Part 135 flight clearances, the airspace planning through the local Air Traffic Management bureau and the PLA airspace clearance needed for any operation near the wide military exclusion zones that cover much of the country's western and coastal corridors.
+Airspace clearance is the single biggest factor in a helicopter shoot in China.
+Our team handles the CAAC Part 91 and Part 135 flight clearances.
+We plan the airspace through the local Air Traffic Management bureau.
+We also secure the PLA clearance that any flight needs near the wide military exclusion zones.
+These zones cover much of the country's western and coastal corridors.

-Here is the run-down.
 A few details matter here.
-Beijing CBD, the Tiananmen exclusion zone, Tibet and Xinjiang are no-fly for foreign shoots, the Forbidden City and Great Wall sections need special CAAC and NRTA permits set up with the Cultural Relics Bureau, and Shanghai operations route through the Shanghai Eastern General Aviation airspace planning with Pudong and Hongqiao way control.
-Sensitive military installations across the eastern seaboard, the South China Sea corridor and the western highlands carry their own permanent no-fly perimeters, and our flight planners design paths around them from the first scout.
+Beijing CBD, the Tiananmen exclusion zone, Tibet, and Xinjiang are no-fly for foreign shoots.
+The Forbidden City and Great Wall sections need special CAAC and NRTA permits, set up with the Cultural Relics Bureau.
+Shanghai flights route through Shanghai Eastern General Aviation airspace planning, with Pudong and Hongqiao airway control.
+Sensitive military sites across the eastern seaboard, the South China Sea corridor, and the western highlands keep their own permanent no-fly rings.
+Our flight planners design paths around them from the first scout.

-The breakdown looks like this.
-Lead times mostly run six to eight weeks for standard operations and longer where heritage permits or off-limits zones intersect the storyboard, with the Chinese business entity partnership needed for foreign producers, the 17 per cent VAT invoicing handled by the local partner, and Qingdao 40 per cent rebates and Hengdian incentive forms applied to qualifying aerial unit spend through the NRTA, CFA and CFCC framework.
+Lead times mostly run six to eight weeks for standard work.
+They stretch longer where heritage permits or off-limits zones cross the storyboard.
+Foreign producers also need the Chinese business entity partnership, and the local partner handles the 17 per cent VAT invoicing.
+Qingdao 40 per cent rebates and Hengdian incentives then apply to qualifying aerial unit spend through the NRTA, CFA, and CFCC framework.

 FAQ